 Guidebook This document, developed as a supplement to the Grazing Agreement Template (Appendix A) and MAP Template (Appendix B) to provide more in-depth information related to the development of specific items and to provide a directory of related resources.

-Infrastructure Any improvements made on the land for management purposes (e.g., temporary or permanent fences, handling facilities, corrals, portable or permanent water tanks, wells).
+Infrastructure Any improvements made on the land for management purposes (e.g., temporary or permanent improvements, including temporary or permanent fences, handling facilities, corrals, portable or permanent water tanks, wells).

 Landlord The property owner who rents out the property to a tenant (in this context, the Grazing Operator).
 This term is used throughout the State Lands Grazing Packet documents to refer to the public agency that owns or manages the land for which the Grazing Agreement and Management Action Plan are developed.